Laogai: Modern era

-Harry Wu has written books, including Troublemaker and Laogai, that describe the system from the 19(?)0s to the 1990s.
+Harry Wu has written books, including Troublemaker and Laogai, that describe the system from the 1950s to the 1990s.
 Wu spent 19 years, from 1960 to 1979, as a prisoner in these camps, for having criticized the government while he was a young college student.
 After almost starving to death in the camps, he eventually moved to the United States as a visiting scholar in 1985.

-In 2008, the Laogai Research Foundation, a human rights NGO located in Washington, DC, estimated that approximately 1,045 laogai facilities were operating in China, and contained an estimated 500,000 to 2 million detainees.
+In 1992, Wu created the Laogai Research Foundation, a human rights NGO located in Washington, DC.
+In 2008, Wu opened the Laogai Museum in Washington, D.C., calling it the first ever United States museum to directly address human rights in China.
+In 2008, the Laogai Research Foundation estimated that approximately 1,045 laogai facilities were operating in China, and contained an estimated 500,000 to 2 million detainees.

 Conditions in Laogai camps

 Clothing

-Unlike Laojiao (re-education through labor) inmates, Laogai criminals are issued clothing.
+Unlike Laojiao (re-education through labor) inmates, Laogai inmates are issued clothing.
 Depending on the locale and its economic situation, the quality of clothing can vary significantly.
 Some prisoners may receive black or grey while others wear dark red or blue.
 Also depending on location, the clothing is available in different thicknesses.
 Commonly stamped on the uniforms are the Chinese characters for fan and lao gai meaning "criminal" and "reform through labor," respectively.
 Also issued to the prisoners are a pair of shoes made of rubber or plastic.
 These minimums do not meet the needs of the prisoners, who must purchase underclothes, socks, hats, and jackets with their monthly earnings of 2.5–3 yuan (US$0.37–US$0.44 as of April 11, 2009).
 Jackets were rare in the Mao era and were commonly made from patches of old blankets rather than from original cloth.
 Washing clothes was also rare, but clothing supplies in prisons have improved since the mid-Deng-Jiang Era.